nicokurtovic/solar_system/README.md

-# solar_system
+# Solar System PLanet's on a specific date

-Generates an image with the position of the planets in the Solar System for a specific date.
+This code generates an image of the Solar System Planet's positions for a specific date.
+The plotted orbits correspond to a line following the positions of each planet over their last orbit.

-It has not been extensively tested.
-Please, check the output positions following this page https://public.nrao.edu/ask/display-showing-the-positions-of-the-planets-on-any-date/
+Note: It has not been extensively tested.
+Please, double-check the output positions following this page https://public.nrao.edu/ask/display-showing-the-positions-of-the-planets-on-any-date/